 Brain and Spinal Cord Function

-Somatostatin-producing neurons and receptors are widely distributed throughout the brain and spinal cord [R]:
+Somatostatin-producing cells and receptors are widely distributed throughout several regions of the brain and spinal cord, including :

-- Hypothalamus – controls body temperature, thirst, hunger, the release of hormone from the pituitary gland, and is involved in sleep and emotion.
+- Hypothalamus: controls body temperature, thirst, hunger, hormone release by the pituitary gland, and, in part, sleep and emotions.

-- Spinal cord – sends messages to and from the brain to the rest of the body, involved in sensation and motor function.
+- Spinal cord: sends messages to and from the brain to the rest of the body to control sensation and motor function.

-Somatostatin has both inhibitory and excitatory effects on neurotransmitters and hormones [R]:
+Somatostatin has both inhibitory and excitatory effects on neurotransmitters and hormones :